sjml/beschi/docs/protocols.md

 Each struct needs to have a `_name` value that will be used to make native structures in the generated code.
 Every other entry in the table is a piece of data that is part of the struct.

+(Note that the term "struct" here is only in the context of Beschi; in generated code these may end up being classes or structs, as appropriate to that language's conventions.)

 ### Base Types